anthonyp/CakePHP-Sphinx-Plugin/README.md

 #### Full-Text Searching

-Full-text searching can be accomplished using MATCH, like so:
+Full-text searching can be accomplished using `MATCH`, like so:

 		$this->SphinxExample->find('all', array(
 			'conditions' => array(